ACTIVATED CHARCOAL | IN THE ROUGH

 AROUND THE HOUSE

 Binchotan Charcoal works great as a deodorizer.
 Place charcoal pieces inside your fridge or cabinets, and the charcoal will absorb airborne odor-causing molecules and bacteria.
 They will also absorb moisture, helping to combat dampness and mold in a closet or drawer.
 Just be sure to regularly let the sticks air out in direct sunlight.

 IN THE GARDEN

 Recycle your used charcoal by re-purposing it as soil compost.
 Break a stick into bits and place them into soil to help stimulate natural growth and nitrogen production.
 The tiny pores in the charcoal help aerate the soil, increasing microbial activity and creating healthy natural soil for your beloved plants.

-WATCH HOW WE PREPARE BINCHOTAN IN OUR VIDEO
+WATCH HOW WE PREPARE BINCHOTAN

 CHARCOAL BEAUTY+ BEYOND

 Binchotan charcoal can be ground into a powder and infused into beauty and wellness products to bring those same purifying qualities into your daily routine.
 Any product made with Binchotan charcoal acquires the same amazing natural qualities, such as repelling odors, soothing the skin, and even helping you sleep better at night.